 “Begin the progression with doing more than you are now,” says James.
 He recommends starting with 5 – 10 minutes of cardio.
 “You should go at a pace that you could maintain for hours on end, you’re going too fast if you cannot hold that pace for the entire time frame”.
 After a week in the 5 – 10 minute range James recommends adding in 5 minutes each week until the client is capable of doing aerobic work for 30 minutes 7 days a week.

 The progression James laid out in this video is specifically for strength athletes.
 James acknowledges that every client is unique and needs an individual training plan for whatever they are trying to progress.
 And thus James has created his coaching methodology, The OPEX System of Coaching.
-Get an introduction to James’ system of coaching and learn how he individualizes every client’s programs in The Free 7-Day OPEX Coaching Course.
+Get an introduction to James’ system of coaching and learn how he individualizes every client’s programs in The Free Professional Coaching Blueprint.